 |

-Johnston Street North near Piper Street, looking north.
+Johnston Street North near Piper Street, looking north in 1888.

 Original